 There are many ways to reduce your housing-related expenses.
-Let’s consider firsthow to conserve energy inside your residence.
+First, we will consider how to conserve energy inside your residence.
 You can start by limiting your use of heating and air conditioning.

-- It may be worthwhile to shut off cooling and/or heating to rooms that are not being used regularly, if you have a certain type of air conditioning and/or heating system.
-If you don’t know if it would be worthwhile for you, check with a heating and air conditioning company.
+- It may be worthwhile to turn down or shut off cooling and/or heating in rooms that are not being used regularly, if you have multiple thermostats that enable you to do so.
+If you are not confident that it would be worthwhile for you to do this, check with a heating and air conditioning company.

 - Keep your air conditioning and heating systems in good operating condition.
-Have them inspected every year or two, and check them monthly to determine if the air filter is clean.
+Have these systems inspected annually and check them monthly to determine if the air filter is clean.

 - Close your blinds, drapes, and shades on sunny days during hot weather, and open them on sunny days during cold weather.